 Business Loan/Promissory Note Period

 Finally, regarding a business loan agreement or a promissory note, a lender only has six years to bring an action against a debtor for nonpayment.
 The six years is calculated from the last day on which a lender accelerates or calls the entire balance on a note due and payable.
-After that, the lender is barred from bringing any action against a debtor.
+Thereafter, the lender is barred from bringing any action against a debtor.

 Example: I currently have a client who’s being sued by a lending institution.
 In 2010, a lawsuit was brought against them to collect on their business loan.
 That action was dismissed without prejudice, which basically meant that somebody could bring the action again concerning the same facts in the future.
 But no payments from 2010 were made since the loan; therefore, the lawsuit was dismissed.
-Now the lender re-filed the lawsuit in 2018, six years have passed, obviously, from 2010 to 2018.
+Now the lender re-filed the lawsuit in 2018; six years have passed, obviously, from 2010 to 2018.
 So for all intents and purposes, the lender is legally blocked from bringing a lawsuit against the client.

 Complicated Legal Instruments

-Loan agreements, mortgages and financial contracts—they’re all complicated legal instruments and time bars for bringing a legal action are often the easiest defense for an attorney to raise.
+Loan agreements, mortgages, and financial contracts—they’re all complicated legal instruments, and time bars for bringing a legal action are often the easiest defense for an attorney to raise.
 But I’m going to share with you that there are numerous legal defenses and legal theories that, as serious legal practitioners, we invoke for our clients.
 If your legal and financial situation is critical, you need to contact an attorney for assistance.
 No other professional can be of assistance—not a realtor, not a mortgage loan officer, not even your neighbor.
 So get to a contract attorney right away, somebody who specializes in contracts and real estate and finance.
 That’s who you need to speak with.